isaac-sim/IsaacLab/docs/source/tutorials_envs/01_create_env.rst

 In Orbit, we provide a set of environments that are ready to use.
 However, you may want to create your own environment for your application.
 This tutorial will show you how to create a new environment from scratch.

-As a practice, we maintain all the environments that are *officially* provided in the ``omni.isaac.orbit_envs`` extension.
-It is recommended to add your environment to the extension ``omni.isaac.contrib_envs``.
+As a practice, we maintain all the environments that are *officially* provided in the ``omni.isaac.orbit_tasks`` extension.
+It is recommended to add your environment to the extension ``omni.isaac.contrib_tasks``.
 This way, you can easily update your environment when the API changes and you can also contribute your environment to the community.

 In this tutorial, we will look at the base class :py:class:`IsaacEnv` and discuss the different methods that you